Russell MacKinnon

 Russell Vincent MacKinnon (born October 4, 1953) is a Canadian politician in Nova Scotia.
 He represented Cape Breton West in the Nova Scotia House of Assembly from 1988 to 1995 and then from 1998 to 2006 as a Liberal and then Independent member.

 Early life and education

-He was born in Grand Mira South, Nova Scotia, the son of Neil Helarius MacKinnon and was educated at the Nova Scotia Land Survey Institute.
+MacKinnon was born in Grand Mira South, Nova Scotia, in 1953.
+He was educated at the Nova Scotia Land Survey Institute.

 Political career

-Elected in the 1988 Nova Scotia general election, MacKinnon served in the provincial cabinet as Minister of Labour.
+First elected in the 1988 Nova Scotia general election from the Cape Breton West seat, MacKinnon later served in the provincial cabinet as Minister of Labour when the Liberal took power in 1993.

 In 1994, MacKinnon was suspended from the Liberal caucus for refusing to vote in favor of the government's municipal services exchange bill.
 MacKinnon sat as an independent until he resigned his seat on April 10, 1995, to make an unsuccessful bid to become mayor of the Cape Breton Regional Municipality.
-He was reelected in 1998.
+He won his former seat in 1998.
 He sat as an independent from April 2005 and did not run for reelection in 2006, when he was defeated in a bid to win the Progressive Conservative nomination in Cape Breton West.